Option

 Implicitly added by option2Iterable

-Applies a binary operator to a start value and all elements of this collection, going left to right.
+Applies the given binary operator op to the given initial value z and all elements of this collection, going left to right.

-Applies a binary operator to a start value and all elements of this collection, going left to right.
+Applies the given binary operator op to the given initial value z and all elements of this collection, going left to right.
+Returns the initial value if this collection is empty.

 Note: will not terminate for infinite-sized collections.